fangq/mmc/mmc/trunk/examples/statnoise/README.txt

 for 10 repetitions and save fluence maps for 1E4, 1E5, 1E6 and 1E7 photons.

-4. When all simulations complete, you start matlab again, and run plotstdhist to generate a plot between signal standard deviation and photon number.
+4. When all simulations complete, you start matlab again, and run plotstdhist.m to generate a plot between signal standard error and photon number.